Macadamian/Cordova-BlinkUpSample/README.md

 Running Sample Application
 ===========
 Once you have updated your plugin with the library, and provide your `API` key, you can run the application from within `Xcode` or `Android Studio`, or from the command line using `cordova run ios` or `cordova run android`.
-Note: if you choose to go the IDE route, make sure to run `cordova prepare <platform>`.
+Make sure to run `cordova prepare <platform>` at least once before using `Xcode` or `Android Studio`.

 Project Structure
 ===========